marko-js-samples/marko-color-picker/README.md

 When the component logic is split out from the `index.marko` it needs to be exported like a standard JavaScript module.
-We have an `onColorSelected` event handler, which is working to bubble the event back up to eventually reach the `<color-picker-header>`.
+We have an `onColorSelected` event handler, which is going to emit the event back up to the parent `<color-picker-header>` component.
 We also have an `onHexInput` event handler with some basic validation logic. `onHexInput` also emits `colorSelected`, which will be handled the same way as the `colorSelected` event when it reaches `<color-picker-header>`.